Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Page content

 Table of contents

-[TOC] element in the Markdown document will resolve into the document's table of contents in the generated HTML.
+The [TOC] element in the Markdown document resolves into the document's table of contents in the generated HTML.
 The example can be seen at the top of this and other pages.
 The ToC is composed of the headers found on the page.

 Notes